Nunes 'made material changes' to classified memo sent to White House, Schiff charges

 A spokesman for the committee responded to Schiff, saying, “In its increasingly strange attempt to thwart publication of the memo, the committee minority is now complaining about minor edits to the memo, including grammatical fixes and two edits requested by the FBI and by the minority themselves.”

-The FBI said Wednesday it had "grave concerns" about the accuracy of a classified memo on the Russia election investigation that President Donald Trump wants released.
+The FBI said Wednesday it had "grave concerns" about the accuracy of a classified memo on the Russia election investigation that President Trump wants released.

 The FBI's short and sharp statement, its first on the issue, laid bare a Trump administration conflict that had previously played out mostly behind closed doors in meetings between top Justice Department and White House officials.